09 Mar Love What’s Real

 Because this practice could seem so abstract or so obvious that it’s not worth doing, I am going to take longer than usual to explain why it’s so important.

 As I grew up, my family and schools felt like shaky ground.
-I didn’t understand why my parents and many kids reacted the ways they did, with worry or anger that was unrelated to what was actually happening.
+I didn’t understand why my parents and many kids reacted the way they did, with worry or anger that was unrelated to what was actually happening.
 It felt shaky inside me, too, and I didn’t understand my own feelings and reactions.
 Outside and inside, both felt twirly, up in the air, unnerving.

 So I looked for solid ground.
 I tried to see and understand what was really true.
 The orange groves and hills around our home were natural and comforting, and I spent a lot of time there.
 I started reading science fiction and liked an orderly universe in which you could figure out why the spaceship was falling and save it.

 I also tried to figure out what was real inside other people and myself.
 Why is my mom so cranky?
 Oh, she’s mad at my dad.
 Why is this bully picking on me?
 Oh, he’s trying to look big in front of his friends.
 Why does that girl look so hurt?
 Oh, it’s because I did something mean.
 Why do I feel shy in groups?
 Oh, I’m afraid they’ll make fun of what I say.

 Years later, reality is my primary touchstone and refuge.
 Sure, mysteries remain, and our descriptions of what’s real are incomplete and shaped by culture.
 Still, there is a LOT that we can know – from details about microbes in your gut and feelings in your mind to a ripple in the fabric of space-time produced by two black holes crashing together.

 Besides knowing what’s real, we can love it as well, gobsmacked by its existence, reassured by seeing clearly rather than being tricked or deluded.
 We don’t have to like what’s real to love its realness.